tongtastic/jarvis/readme.md

 `npm install`
 `php artisan key:generate`

 You then need to add your login details for Particle and Hive to your local .env file

+So far supports Particle.io and Hive Home from British Gas

+Check back periodically, I'll be improving this as and when I have time.